-First Day of Instruction (P1) May 15 th

-Memorial Day Holiday May 29 th
+Memorial Day Holiday May 27 th

 4 th of July Holiday Observance July 4 th

-Remediation week July 17 th to July 21 st
+Remediation week July 15 th to July 19 th

 Each rotation block starts on a Monday.
 Students will report to their assigned sites on the dates indicated above.

 (Note: implementation of approved updates and or changes from the Office of Academic Affairs to the student handbook during the academic year will be informed to Office of Student Affairs and Admissions to be included as an addendum to this handbook will be informed to all LU-COP students and faculty).